TanStack/query/docs/src/pages/guides/filters.md

 // Cancel all queries
 await queryClient.cancelQueries()

-// Remove all inactive queries queryClient.removeQueries('posts', { inactive: true })
+// Remove all inactive queries that begin with `posts` in the key queryClient.removeQueries('posts', { inactive: true })

 // Refetch all active queries
 await queryClient.refetchQueries({ active: true })

-// Refetch all active queries that begin with `post` in the key await queryClient.refetchQueries('posts', { active: true })
+// Refetch all active queries that begin with `posts` in the key await queryClient.refetchQueries('posts', { active: true })
 ```